yugant-singh/-javascript-functions-practice/README.md

 ---

-## This Task is Given By the Trianer and i successfully done it ---
+## This Task is Given By the Harsh Bhaiya  and I successfully done it ---
+Level 3 – Advanced JavaScript Function + Array + Object Scenarios

 ✅1.
-Write a higher-order function `runTwice(fn)` that takes another function and executes it two times.
+Write a function delayMessage(msg, time) that uses setTimeout() to log the message after time milliseconds.

 ✅2.
-Create one pure function that always returns the same output for a given input, and one impure function using a global variable.
+Create a higher-order function repeat(fn, n) that runs a given function n times.

 ✅3.
-Write a function that uses object destructuring inside parameters to extract and print `name` and `age`.
+Write a closure called createCounter() that returns a function which increments and logs an internal counter each time it's called.

 ✅4.
-Demonstrate the difference between normal function and arrow function when used as object methods (the `this` issue).
+Build a function createUser(name) that returns another function allowing you to update and view the user's name (use closure).

 ✅5.
-Given an array of numbers, use `map()` to create a
-    new array where each number is squared.

-✅6.
-Use `filter()` to get only even numbers from an
-    array.
-✅7.
-Use `reduce()` to find the total salary from an array of numbers `[1000, 2000, 3000]`.

-✅8.
-Create an array of names and use `some()` and `every()` to test a condition (e.g., all names longer than 3 chars)

-✅ 10.
-Create a nested object (`user → address → city`) and
-   access the city name inside it.
+Write a function calculateTotal(cart) where cart is an array of objects {name, price, quantity}; return the total price using reduce().

+### More Questions coming...
 ---------------------------------------------------------------------------------------------